microsoft/lsif-java/README.md

 # Java Language Server Indexer

+## Language Server Index Format

+The purpose of the Language Server Index Format (LSIF) is it to define a standard format for language servers or other programming tools to dump their knowledge about a workspace.
+This dump can later be used to answer language server [LSP](https://microsoft.github.io/language-server-protocol/) requests for the same workspace without running the language server itself.
+Since much of the information would be invalidated by a change to the workspace, the dumped information typically excludes requests used when mutating a document.
+So, for example, the result of a code complete request is typically not part of such a dump.

+A first draft specification can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md).

+## How to Run the Tools

+- Go to the build path:

+  `> cd cmd`

+- Install the required dependencies to build the Java Language Server Indexer:

+  `> npm install`

+- Build the Java Language Server Indexer:

+  `> npm run build`

+- Run the tools:

+  `> ./index.bat "-Dintellinav.repo.path=<your java project path>"`

+> Note: More information can be found [here](./cmd/README.md).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a